 - Programs that address higher industry or occupational trends and which are striving to reduce workplace accidents or fatalities in high-risk settings or industry occupations.

-- Programs that are innovative, can be emulated and that will set a precedence for best practices in workplace safety programs
+- Programs that are innovative, can be emulated, and will set a precedence for best practices in workplace safety programs;

-- Preference will be given to those whose projects are supported at least in portion, by sources other than Workplace Safety Funds.
+- Preference will be given to projects which are supported, at least in portion, by sources other than Workplace Safety Funds.

-- Priority for funding will be given to entities that have demonstrated financial need as well as small and medium based companies.
+- Priority for funding will be given to entities that have demonstrated financial need as well as small and medium based companies (250 or less employees).

 - Safety workshops, seminars and presentations focusing on workplace safety

 - Development of workplace safety initiatives for those with Limited English Proficiency

 - Trade programs that integrate skills training with emphasis in safety